LiamKeeble/powR/README.md

 # Dependencies

-Current dependencies are the ggplot2 and metafor r packages. lme4 is soon to be a dependency.
+Current dependencies are the ggplot2, lme4 and metafor r packages.

 # Usage